TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/04 - Numbers/Numbers 15/Numbers 15.35.md

 ---

-And Jehovah said unto Moses, The man shall surely be put to death: all the congregation shall stone him with stones without the camp.
+Yahweh said to Moses, "The man shall surely be put to death: all the congregation shall stone him with stones outside of the camp."